-Aegiali – Donoussa
+Aegiali (Amorgos) – Donoussa

 Ferries to Cyclades Islands

-Aegiali – Donoussa
+Aegiali (Amorgos) – Donoussa

 Ferries to Cyclades Islands

-Ferry prices for Aegiali (Amorgos) Donoussa ferries typically range between €13* and €31*.
-The average price is around €19*.
-The cheapest ferry prices from Aegiali (Amorgos) to Donoussa start from €9*.
-The average price for a foot passenger is €19*.
+Aegiali (Amorgos) Donoussa ferry prices typically range between 10€* and 29€*.
+The average price is typically 16€*.
+The cheapest Aegiali (Amorgos) Donoussa ferry prices start from 10€*.
+The average price for a foot passenger is 16€*.
+The average price for a car is 44€*.

-The distance between Aegiali (Amorgos) to Donoussa is approximately 17.6 miles (28.3km), or 15.3 nautical miles.
+The distance between Aegiali (Amorgos) to Donoussa is approximately 17.6 miles (28.3km) or 15.3 nautical miles.

 More routes than anyone else.